 Thursday, May 20, 2021 | 10-11:30 AM ET

 Twenty-four states, one billion people (half of whom will be under the age of 25 by 2050), and multiple identities.
 Nineteen “fragile” states.
 The highest number of armed conflicts in the world.
-Post colonialism and the challenges to build-up effective States.
-The environmental crisis, megacities, destruction of arable land and migration.
-Civil war in Ethiopia in 2020.
+Postcolonialism and the challenges to build-up effective States.
+The environmental crisis, megacities, destruction of arable land, and migration.
+The civil war in Ethiopia in 2020.
 The impact of COVID-19: 40 million more people in poverty.
 The presence of China and Russia.
 The role of civil society in consolidating democracy, particularly women and youth.
 The African Union and peacekeeping.

 Thursday, June 10, 2021 | 10-11:30 AM ET

 The crisis of freedom of speech and gender equality (Poland and Hungary).
-The rise and influence of the far right.
+The rise and influence of the far-right.
 The impact of COVID-19 on public services and social inequalities.
-Challenges: financial crisis after COVID, climate emergency, migration, data and privacy, relationship with neighbourhood countries, future policy towards Russia.
+Challenges: financial crisis after COVID, climate emergency, migration, data and privacy, relationship with neighborhood countries, future policy towards Russia.
 Reconnecting transatlantic relations.
-Projecting the EU through soft power: climate diplomacy, development cooperation, humanitarian aid and conflict resolution.
+Projecting the EU through soft power: climate diplomacy, development cooperation, humanitarian aid, and conflict resolution.
 Civil society networks.
 How can funders support?